asimwe1/rust_chatapp/site/guide/10-pastebin.md

 }
 ```

-Note that our `valid_id` function is simplistic and could be improved by, for
+Note that our `from_param` function is simplistic and could be improved by, for
 example, checking that the length of the `id` is within some known bound or
 potentially blacklisting sensitive files as needed.